watsonwork/watsonworkspace-export/README.md

 1. Follow the steps for setup above.
 2. Change to the directory containing this project
 3. Run `pyinstaller --clean build_mac.spec`.
 This will create directories called `build` and `dist` in your project, and your built executable will be at `dist/IBM Watson Workspace Export Utility` on Mac.
+Note you may be asked to confirm partially through the process if you use the `--clean` option.

 Note that you can only build for the environment you build on.
 In other words, in order to build a Mac executable, you must run the build on MacOS.
 In order to build for Windows, you must run the build on Windows.